top of page

 No matter which sanitizer you use, your pH, alkalinity, and calcium hardness levels must be kept in balance.
 Proper water chemistry ensures that your sanitizer can do its job effectively and prevents cloudy water or scaling.

 Ultimately, choosing between bromine and chlorine comes down to personal preference.
 Both work well as long as they’re maintained properly—but once you choose a sanitizer, it’s best to stick with it to avoid chemical imbalances or cloudy water.
 Switching back and forth can disrupt your spa’s chemistry and reduce the effectiveness of your sanitizer.
-No matter which option you use, it’s still important to shock your hot tub regularly.
-Shocking helps remove organic contaminants, restore sanitizer strength, and keep your water fresh, clear, and ready to enjoy.

 In Summary